WHAT IS FALCONRY?

 There are three classes of falconry permits: apprentice, general and master.
 Prior to the issuance of any falconry permit, applicants are required to successfully complete an exam (administered by the department) relating to the basic biology, care and handling of raptors, literature on raptors, and laws and regulations pertaining to raptors.

 The peregrine remains state-listed as rare in Georgia, primarily to draw attention to the very few pairs that nest here.
-The combination of allowing trapping during a brief time in the fall and restricting trapping to the coast is designed to avoid capture of resident peregrines that belong to the eastern population, helping ensure the capture only of northern migrant birds en route to South America.
+The combination of allowing trapping only during a brief time in the fall and only in coastal counties is designed to avoid capture of resident peregrines that belong to the eastern population, helping ensure the capture only of northern migrant birds en route to South America.

 MORE ABOUT PEREGRINE FALCONS